thebeebs/devstarworkshop/instructions/missions/shield.md

 2. We now need to fire at the coordinates of the shield!
 You will do this by changing the code in your microservice and deploy the new version.

-- For Java, the file is located at xwingjavaclient/src/main/java/com/example/rest/App.java
+- For Java, the file is located at xwingjavaclient/src/main/java/com/example/rest/App.java (in the folder where you locally cloned the code)
-- For Node.js, the file is located at xwingnodeclient/xwingnodeclient/app.js
+- For Node.js, the file is located at xwingnodeclient/xwingnodeclient/app.js (in the folder where you locally cloned the code)
-- For PHP, the file is located at xwingphpclient/index.php
+- For PHP, the file is located at xwingphpclient/index.php (in the folder where you locally cloned the code)

 The base URL of the shield is ```http://REPLACE_WITH_IP:3000/shield/x-coordinate_goes_here/y-coordinate_goes_here/Your_squad_name_goes_here(e.g yellow)/Your_microservice_name_goes_here(e.g Java2Fighter)```. **The shield will get hit by HTTP GET Request bullets!**